Prepare for Your Library Visit

 Up to 40 copies will be provided at no charge to researchers in the Reading Room.
 If the number of photocopy exposures exceeds 40, a $20 fee will be charged.

-Limited photocopying is available for some materials and is done only by the staff as time permits.
-For reasons of extreme fragility or rarity, not all materials can be photocopied.
+Limited digital scanning is available for some materials and is done only by the staff as time permits.
+For reasons of extreme fragility or rarity, not all materials can be scanned.
 Whether or not it is feasible to copy particular documents will be determined by the librarian.
-Learn more about photocopies and digital reproductions.
+Learn more about digital scans and reproductions.

 Patrons may copy: